bigcommerce/dev-docs/docs/api-docs/partner/subscriptions/foundation-guide.md

 # Subscription Foundation

 Subscription Foundation is an open-source BigCommerce "subscribe and save" application framework.
 It provides a template to scaffold custom subscription billing and invoicing solutions for your business or client.
-Subscription Foundation provides a default integration with Stripe Billing, which significantly accelerates your development time.
+Default integration with Stripe Billing, can help accelerate your development time.

-Subscription Foundation utilizes the [Channels toolkit](/api-docs/channels/guide/overview#channels-toolkit), which lets the custom subscription channel appear in the **Channel Manager** view of a store's control panel, alongside other sales channels.
+Subscription Foundation utilizes the [Channels toolkit](/api-docs/channels/guide/overview#channels-toolkit) and your custom subscription channel will appear in the **Channel Manager** view of a store's control panel, alongside your other sales channels.

 ## Software requirements
 * [Node.js](https://nodejs.org/en/) 14.x